atalanda/webdev-meetup/slides/resin.md

 note:
-* we want to use the display windows of merchants as an additional way for engaging customers zusätzlicher Weg Kunden ins Geschäft zu bringen / interessieren / auf atalanda.com zu bringen => ROPO/beidseitig muss einfach / günstig sein
+* we want to use the display windows of merchants as an additional way for engaging customers zusätzlicher Weg Kunden ins Geschäft zu bringen / interessieren / auf atalanda zu bringen => ROPO/beidseitig Datenanbindung an atalanda

 >>>
 <!-- .slide: data-background-image="/slides/images/atalanda_intro_1.jpg" -->